WATCHMAN: A new way to reduce stroke

-- WATCHMAN device is as effective at reducing the risk of stroke as warfarin (prescription blood-thinning medication therapy).
-But unlike warfarin, the WATCHMAN Implant also reduces the long-term risk of bleeding.
-Newer blood thinners offer an option to warfarin, but they don’t take away the long-term risk of bleeding.
+- WATCHMAN device is as effective at reducing the risk of stroke as prescription blood-thinning medication therapy.
+But the WATCHMAN Implant also reduces the long-term risk of bleeding.
+Newer blood thinners exist but don’t take away the long-term risk of bleeding.

-- In a clinical study 92% of patients were able to stop taking warfarin just 45 days after receiving the WATCHMAN Implant.
+- In a clinical study 92% of patients were able to stop taking prescription blood thinners just 45 days after receiving the WATCHMAN Implant.

-- 99% were able to stop taking warfarin within a year after receiving it.
+- 99% were able to stop taking blood thinners within a year after receiving it.